Next Fight for Conor McGregor: ‘We Are Going To Do It’

-UFC superstar Conor McGregor wants a rematch against Dustin Poirier, and the “Diamond” is anxious to give it to him.
+UFC superstar Conor McGregor wants a rematch against Dustin Poirier, and the “Diamond” suddenly seems anxious to give it to him.
 Poirier posted his thoughts about the proposed megafight via social media on Wednesday.

 Poirier posted, “You know we are going to do it a 3rd time”.